The new South Australian Government Information Management Strategy 2019-2022 (the Strategy) and Information Management Standard (the Standard)

 The behaviours identified in the Standard can be directly implemented by agencies to improve the management of their information and will form the basis of assessment and improvement tools.

-There are many policies available on the Polices Guidelines and Forms page.
-These are being frequently updated.
+Policies are available on the Policies Guidelines and Forms page.